 Some steamboats were operating on the Mississippi and Ohio Rivers, mostly between New Orleans and Louisville, Kentucky.
 In 1817 there were 14; in 1819, 31.
 But the appearance of the steamboat on the Mississippi River above the mouth of the Ohio River was delayed for several years: In August of 1817, the Zebulon M. Pike made the trip up the river to St. Louis, Missouri.
 Three years later, the Western Engineer made a trip from St. Louis up the Missouri River and later a part of the way up the Mississippi above St. Louis.
 In April 1823, the Virginia left St. Louis bound for scattered posts up the Mississippi.
 Twenty days and 683 miles later, the Virginia docked at Fort Snelling, Minnesota, at the confluence of the Minnesota and Mississippi Rivers, the first steamboat to make this trip.

 Though steamboat travel was hazardous and irregular in the early years, it furnished faster, more dependable, and more useful transportation than other forms of travel.
-Nevertheless, it left much to be desired during its early period of development.
+Nevertheless, it left much to be desired during its early development period.

 Before the invention of the steamboat, a trip from Louisville to New Orleans often required four months.
 In 1820, the trip was made by steamboat in 20 days.
 By 1838, the same trip was being made in 6 days.